 At Sourcefabric we believe that the best way to build top-notch software for journalists is to work closely alongside them throughout the design process.
 “By journalists, for journalists” is the philosophy behind our open-source content management system Superdesk, which we have developed in cooperation with several major news agencies including the Australian Associated Press (AAP) and Norsk Telegrambyrå (NTB).

 When we first began work on Superdesk in 2011, all our team had was the power of an idea: to design an open-source, headless content management system that would act as a digital “desk” for all the journalists in a newsroom to do their work on.

 The team began by creating mock-ups and having discussions with consultants who’d worked in news agency newsrooms.
 Then, out of the blue, the Australian Associated Press (AAP) got in touch.
-They were looking for a new newsroom management system, and decided just from the visual attractiveness of Superdesk alone that it could be exactly what they needed. they liked what they were seeing.
+They were looking for a new newsroom management system, and decided just from the visual attractiveness of Superdesk alone that it could be exactly what they needed.

 Things moved quickly once the the Superdesk team began talks with AAP.
 Our Superdesk Project Manager, veteran journalist Vince Ryan, spent two years working inside the AAP newsroom, while our Head of Design, Vladimir Stefanovic, based himself there for four months.
 Here, he gained a good sense of how to design the system in order to tackle the pain points for journalists.

 “We were designing the system based on the problems that needed solving in the newsroom.
 We’d create something, show it to AAP and see how they reacted.
 It took a lot of work.” - Vladimir Stefanovic, Head of Design

 Many of these pain points were the fault of AAP’s aged newsroom system, which did not allow the news agency to build new features or speed up their workflow.
 If they wanted to add multi-media elements to an article, for instance, they had to switch over to a completely different software.